 The spice cake is great with the frosting…a chocolate cream cheese frosting, that is!
 According to the recipe, the chocolate cream cheese mix is just used to frost the outside.
 The cake “should” be filled with an orange cream cheese filling.
 I’ve said this a trillion times, but I don’t like fruit and chocolate, so I went chocolate all the way!
 I am missing a few kitchen essentials right now, like a scale and a sieve.
 I had to wing the frosting, adding powdered sugar and chocolate to taste (which for me means less sweet and more chocolate).
 Since I wasn’t able to sift the sugar, I had a few lumpies in there, but that’s not gonna end my world.

 This is a cake I’m really glad I made– it’s moist, spicy tall and tasty!
-Visit Gigi and Katie for the recipe (or get your hands on a copy of Sky High: Irresistible Triple Layer Cakes), and cruise through the list of The Cake Slice Bakers to check out all of our sweet potato cakes!
+Visit Katie for the recipe (or get your hands on a copy of Sky High: Irresistible Triple Layer Cakes), and cruise through the list of The Cake Slice Bakers to check out all of our sweet potato cakes!

 I’ve joined a new baking group, and I couldn’t be more excited!
 Gigi and Katie thought it would be fun to actually use the cookbooks they have on the shelves, and so The Cake Slice was born.
 The premise is easy: we bake from one book per year, making a different recipe each month.
 This year’s book is a great one, covering a subject dear to my heart–Sky High: Irresistible Triple Layer Cakes by Alicia Huntsman and Peter Wynne.